lacounty-isab/workshops/git/readme.md

 * your commit comment,
 * all the files in your commit,
-* the commit hashes of the previous commits from which your commit derives.
+* the commit hash of the previous commit from which your new commit derives.

 This 40-character string is a check on every version of every file since the repository was created.
 That's why *there is no such thing